bbc/react-transition-group/README.md

 v1.1.1 was found to be the best candidate for altering to support the older version of React, as later versions carry a PropType warning.

+The branch `morph-compat-c/1.1.1` contains the modifications.
+This was then built (`npm run build`) and the lib directory pushed removed from the `.gitignore` and then tagged as `v1.1.1-custom`.

 > **ATTENTION!** To address many issues that have come up over the years, the API in v2 is not backwards compatible with the original [`React addon (v1-stable)`](https://github.com/reactjs/react-transition-group/tree/v1-stable).
 >
 > **For a drop-in replacement for `react-addons-transition-group` and `react-addons-css-transition-group`, use the v1 release.
 Documentation and code for that release are available on the [`v1-stable`](https://github.com/reactjs/react-transition-group/tree/v1-stable) branch.**